dmerejkowsky/train-reservation-ddd/README.md

 This will return a string that looks a bit like this:

 	75bcd15

 ### Train Data Service

-You can get information about which each train has by using the train data service.
+eou can get information about which each train has by using the train data service.
 For test purposes, you can start a local service using the provided code in the "train_data_service" folder.
 You can assume the real service will behave the same way, but be available on a different url.

 Again, you need [Python 3.3](http://python.org) and [CherryPy](http://www.cherrypy.org/), then start the server by running: